Skip to content

 “Mountains of the Mind: American Mountain Landscape Painting,” Aspen Art Museum, Aspen, CO

-1993 “Living With Art: The Collection of Ellyn and Saul Dennison,” The Morristown Museum, Morristown, NJ
+1993 “Living With Art: The Collection of Ellyn and Saul Dennison,” The Morris Museum, Morristown, NJ

 “Landscape as Metaphor,” Eli Whitney Museum, Hamden, CT